-- 1.3.1.2 This guideline is applicable for a trackside where system version is 2.Y. - 1.3.1.3 However; this guideline takes into consideration the following onboard systems: - Onboard system with pure system version 1.Y (i.e.: they are not fitted with any other system version) - Onboard system supporting version 1.Y and 2.Y, with active system version 1.Y when approaching the level transition - Onboard system supporting version 1.Y and 2.Y, with active system version 2.Y when approaching the level transition
+- 1.1.1.2 This guideline is applicable for a trackside where system version is 1.Y. - 1.1.1.3 However; this guideline takes into consideration the following onboard systems: - Onboard system with pure system version 1.Y (i.e.: they are not fitted with any other system version) - Onboard system supporting version 1.Y and 2.Y, with active system version 1.Y or 2.Y when approaching the level transition.